 NASA is preparing to launch its best space telescope yet, and it will gaze at the stars through a golden mirror.
 It’s not a single piece, but an array of 18 segments made of beryllium – a rare metal that is both strong and light – and coated with a microscopically thin layer of pure gold for maximum reflectivity.
 It spans a whopping 21 feet (6.5 meters) across.

 “A mirror this large has never before been launched into space,” wrote Lee Feinberg, the Optical Telescope Element Manager for the James Webb Space Telescope at NASA, in an email interview.

-Expected to launch in 2020, the telescope is an $8.8 billion project that will offer astronomers unprecedented views of the cosmos.
+Expected to launch on March 30, 2021, the telescope is an $8.8 billion project that will offer astronomers unprecedented views of the cosmos.

 “Webb will solve mysteries of our solar system, look beyond to distant worlds around other stars, and probe the mysterious structures and origins of our universe and our place in it,” said Feinberg.